A1taxi-Hosur/taxibook-backend/DRIVER_APP_API_COMPLETE_DOCUMENTATION.md

 - Only for active rides (accepted, arrived, started)
 - Used for customer tracking
 - Creates ride location history
+- Error if ride not found: "Ride not found or not assigned to you"

 ### 5.2 Update Current Location
 **Endpoint**: `POST /driver/update_current_location`